 Hello and welcome to my profile page.
 My name is Erica Tribble and I have been a social worker since 2004 when I graduated from the University of Montana with a Bachelors degree in social work.
 I went on to obtain a Masters of Social work from Walla Walla College in 2006.
 Eventually finding my way into private practice as a Licensed Clinical Social Worker in 2013.
 The first and most important step in any therapy is building report.
 You can expect me to use a strengths based and client centered approach in order to connect with you and develop a positive and healthy therapeutic alliance.
 Drawing from my training as a psychotherapist allows me to personalize your treatment plan to meet your specific needs.
 I typically work with clients who are struggling with anxiety, depression, trauma and major life transitions.
 I look forward to working with you!

-I am licensed in Montana with 11 years of professional work experience.
-I have experience in helping clients with stress, anxiety, anger management, motivation, self esteem, confidence, depression, concentration, & memory.
-I also have experience working with focus.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+I am licensed in the state of Montana as a LCPC and LAC.
+I have over 21 years of professional work experience.
+I have experience in helping clients with effective coping skills (DBT), stress and anxiety, attachment, trauma, intimacy related issues, narcissism & depression.
+I believe that you are the expert o f your story and that you have many strengths that will assist you in overcoming challenges.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 How to find a licensed therapist serving clients in Ekalaka, Montana